the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

 There are two ways of creating a `CITATION.cff` file.

 1. Editing the file manually in your favorite code editor.
-The disadavantages of this method are installing the required tools on your system and doing the validation yourself.
-The error messages of the validation can be relatively long and difficult to understand understanding.
+The disadvantages of this method are installing the required tools on your system and doing the validation yourself.
+The error messages of the validation can be relatively long and difficult to understand.
 2. Using [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/) which guides you through the process of creating your citation file.
 The `cffinit` has a few advantages over manual editing such as

-- no need for installing extra tools
+- no need for installing extra tools;
-- no need automatic validation
+- no need for automatic validation;
-- guidance for each fields
+- guidance for each fields;
 - visual feedback to indicate issues.

 If you prefer to create your `CITATION.cff` using `cffinit` you can skip to [step 3](citable-cff.html#adding-your-citation-cff-to-a-public-code-repository).

 #### 2. Validating your `CITATION.cff` file

-Once the developer has `CITATION.cff` file, it needs to be validated to make sure there are no issues.
+Once you have a `CITATION.cff` file, it needs to be validated to make sure there are no issues.
 You can validate your `CITATION.cff` file on the command line with the [`cffconvert` Python package](https://pypi.org/project/cffconvert/).

 ```shell
 cffconvert --validate